ibm-js/deliteful/docs/Accordion.md

 The following properties can be set on a `deliteful/Accordion` instance:

-* `singleOpen`: If true, only one panel is open at a time.
-The current open panel is closed when another panel is open.
+* `mode`: The mode of the Accordion.
+Its value is either `singleOpen` or `multipleOpen`.
-If false, several panels can be open at a time.
+On `singleOpen` mode, only one panel is open at a time.
+The current open panel is closed when another panel is open. on `multipleOpen` mode, several panels can be open at a time.
 Panels can be closed but there's always at least one open.

 * `selectedChildId`: The id of the panel to be open at initialization.
 If not specified, the default open panel is the first one.
 On `singleOpen` mode, this property contains the id of the current open panel.